 How COAST works to address alcohol damage beyond just hangovers

-COAST was scientifically engineered by a PhD to bridge the gap between being healthy and fit with being social.
+COAST was scientifically engineered to bridge the gap between being healthy and fit with being social.
 To accomplish this goal, we made a natural and healthy complement to alcohol that works by:

 - Increasing the efficiency of your body in detoxifying alcohol and eliminating it from your body before significant damage is done